-7 pleasures consists of seven scenes where a group of people embody non-standard ways of having a collective ecstasy.
+7 pleasures consists of seven scenes where a group of people embody non-standard ways of reaching a collective ecstasy.
 It starts with a huddle of naked bodies in the far corner of the stage, which then gradually transforms and moves forward through the scenery, looking like a huge lump of soft dough.
-In the following scenes a table, an armchair, a carpet, fancy lamps, as well as appeared out of nowhere meditation balls and quirky straps become equal participants of the human orgy.
+In the following scenes a table, an armchair, a carpet, fancy lamps, as well as meditation balls and quirky straps become equal participants of the human orgy.
 The borders between the bodies, as well as between the bodies and the objects, completely disappear.
 A woman, putting a houseplant between her legs, starts to lick its leaves, as if the plant asked for it.
 Another performer is wrapped in a carpet, so that it seems to grab and devour her on its own… The objects in 7 pleasures, whether sex toys or interior furnishings, seem to acquire a will of their own and the ability to desire.

 Archives and utopias